alumet-dev/helm-charts/README.md

 - ALUMET relay client: a pod is deployed on each cluster's node
 - ALUMET relay server: one pod and a LoadBalancer service's type are deployed

+Each subcharts as its own values.yaml file and there is also a values.yaml for the main chart where we overwrite the default values related to subcharts.
+We defined also 2 global variables:

-All alumet docker images must be located on the same docker registry.
-A global variable (*global.image.registry*) is defined to set the URL path; the default value is: *ghrc.io/alumet-dev*
+- global.image.registry : All alumet docker images must be located on the same docker registry.
+This variable is used to set the URL path of the docker registry, the default value is: *ghrc.io/alumet-dev*

-A kubernetes secret must de defined to be able to connect to the docker registry for downloading the images.
+- global.secret : A kubernetes secret must de defined to be able to connect to the docker registry for downloading the images.
-The secret's name is defined by the global variable *global.secret*, the default value is: *registry-secret*
+The secret's name is defined by this variable, the default value is: *registry-secret*

 ## ALUMET relay server